janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

    - `intf`: the name of an interface on the host, on which the packet will be sent.
-   - `next_hop`: the IP address of the next hop for to the packet, which is either the IP destination, if on the same subnet as the host, or the IP address of a router.
+   - `next_hop`: the IP address of the next hop for to the packet, which is either the IP destination--if on the same subnet as the host--or the IP address of a router.

    The method should do the following: